 Ursa Major Family of Constellations

 – Nekkar (Beta Boötis) is a yellow giant (G8 IIIa) star located about 220 light years away from Earth.
-What makes it remarkable is the fact that it is a variable star of the flare type, meaning it can brighten dramatically in the space of a few minutes.
+What makes it remarkable is the fact that it is a variable star of the flare type, meaning it can brighten dramatically in the space of just a few minutes.
 It is at around 250 million years old, at least 21 times bigger than the Sun, and anything between 170 and 195 times as luminous, depending on its state of variability at any given time.

-– Seginus (Gamma Boötis) is located about 85 light years away, and is classified as a Delta Scuti variable star with a A7III classification.
-Delta Scuti variable stars show only marginal variations in brightness, and in the case of Seginus, its magnitude variations between 3.02 and 3.07 are the result of both rotational and non-rotational pulsations that occur on its surface with a period of only 6.79 hours.
+– Seginus (Gamma Boötis) is located about 85 light years away, and is classified as a Delta Scuti variable star with an A7III classification.
+Delta Scuti variable stars show only marginal variations in brightness, and in the case of Seginus, its magnitude variations of between 3.02 and 3.07 are the result of both rotational and non-rotational pulsations that occur on its surface with a period of only 6.79 hours.

 Notable Deep Sky Objects

-This is the largest void known, and its volume of about 230,000 cubic mega-parsecs should have contained around 10,000 galaxies.
+This is the largest void yet discovered, and its volume of about 230,000 cubic mega-parsecs should have contained around 10,000 galaxies.
 To put this volume into some kind of perspective is almost impossible, so let’s replace the average density of galaxies with a simple graph that represents galactic density as valleys and peaks.
 On such a graph, galaxies would show as the peaks of narrow, steeply tapering “towers”.
-For instance, typical galaxies such as the Milky Way would be represented as a peak with about the same footprint and height as the Empire State Building, while even a modestly-sized void would represent a three-foot-deep hole that is three times as big as Manhattan.
+For instance, typical galaxies such as the Milky Way would be represented as a peak with about the same footprint and height as the Empire State Building, while even a modestly sized void would represent a three-foot-deep hole that is three times as big as Manhattan.
 On this scale, the Boötes Void would swallow most of the U.S. Eastern Seaboard.

 Another way of describing this hole in the Universe would be to say, as American astronomer Gregory Scott Alderling once did “….if the Milky Way had been in the centre of the Boötes Void, we wouldn’t have known there were other galaxies until the 1960s.”